 Alcott had the honor of exhibiting twice at the Paris Salon.
 In 1877 her still life Fruits and Bottles was accepted.
 To her surprise, they placed it at almost eye level.

 For all the luck May Alcott had, she certainly endured hard times.
 In 1868, she received harsh reviews for her Little Women illustrations.
 Eleven years later, her technique had improved greatly.
 Consequently, in 1879, La Négresse entered the Salon.
 Evidently, her family’s antiracist views influenced her painting.
 Actually, her teachers often praised her.
 They said she gave dignity to people of color.
-Unfortunately, her Prince of Timbuctoo remains lost.
+Unfortunately, her other painting of this period, Prince of Timbuctoo remains lost.

-That same year, Alcott participated at the Ladies Exhibition in London with her Owl Still Life.
+That same year, Alcott participated at the Ladies Exhibition in London with her Still Life with Owl.
 She also sold a painting to the Dudley Gallery.